coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 1. Access the [Amazon Redshift query console](https://console.aws.amazon.com/sqlworkbench/home#/client).

 1. If you have just created your Redshift Serverless workgroup or cluster, you will be prompted for your connection method.
+    *** Ensure you are connecting as a superuser that can grant permissions, either a Federated user, or AWS Secrets Manager, probably replace this section, and move to Setup

+"The current user is not authenticated with IAM credentials" Edit the connection and choose Temporary credentials using your IAM identity
+    MUST CONNECT WITH IAM USER, or have an IAM user associated with Redshift user to connect to Data Catalog

     1. Choose `Federated user` under `Other ways to connect`.
     1. Select `Create connection`.